 Network is not allowed to set PDCP reestablishment flag for SRB1 in the first RRCReconfiguration message after RRCReestablishment.

 This is not aligned with the conclusion that was captured in the meeting minutes of R2-112e that “the reestablishPDCP field is not required to be set to true for SRB1”.
-It is hence proposed to update the conclusion of R2-112e to “the reestablishPDCP field is not required to be set to true for SRB1”
+It is hence proposed to update the conclusion of R2-112e to “the reestablishPDCP field is not allowed to be set to true for SRB1”

 To correct the conclusion of last meeting, capture in chair’s notes that: If SRB1 is included in the first RRCReconfiguration after re-establishment, the reestablishPDCP field is not set to true for SRB1.